Skip to main content

 Model Efficiency

-• Pruning neural networks reduced energy consumption by 70%
+• Pruning neural networks reduced energy consumption by 70% (measured on 10,000 inference runs)

-• Quantization decreased memory requirements by 75%
+• Quantization decreased memory requirements from 178MB to 45MB (75% reduction)

-• Knowledge distillation created smaller, efficient models
+• Knowledge distillation created smaller, efficient models (student model was 8x smaller than teacher)

-• Early stopping prevented unnecessary training iterations
+• Early stopping prevented unnecessary training iterations (saved average of 47 epochs per training run)

 Training Optimization: